benlloyd50/Vox_Design_Documents/software_requirements.md

   3. Confirmation on doing so
 - Postconditions: remove user from record of server
 - Requirements: None
-- User Interface: Server screen, message to confirm
+- Interface Requirements: Server screen, message to confirm

 ### 3.12 Delete Server
 - Actors: Server Admin